You are here

 crête de Croseras (2,622m)

 The crags of the Crête (Ridge) de Croseras overlook Villargaudin and the Combe du Guil.
 There’s a stark contrast with the gentler slopes of the Chalets de Furfande.
-Older folk call this crest the ‘rocher de maranetch’ or Bad-Night Crest, and it’s something of a mystery how the name Croseras came to be on maps.
+Older folk of Arvieux call this crest the ‘rocher de maranetch’ or Bad-Night Crest, and it’s something of a mystery how the name Croseras came to be on maps.

 pic du Gazon (2,744m)

-L'arrivée au Pic du Gazon à Arvieux.
+Arrival at the Pic du Gazon in Arvieux.

 The pic du Gazon is easy to reach from the chalets at Furfande or from the Col de Furfande (2,503m).
 It offers a lovely view over the Oisans mountains in the Hautes-Alpes and Crête de Croseras.